GojoSatoru/WebMap/README.md

 * Automate Web Penetration Using WebMap
 * Tested on Linux and Unix with Python 3
 ------------------------------------
+#changes or would like to change
+#thank you Anteste for making this, this is part of my dream contributing to things like these
+* adding functions to not reprint the same underscore line statements
+* add function that prints out one menu but replaces the title and options accordingly with choice
+* function for checking the enviroment instead of checking it multiple times
+* more to come idk

 <a href="https://ibb.co/b7LBFqC"><img src="https://i.ibb.co/M9pVfWt/Kazam-screenshot-00001.png" alt="WebMap Screenshot" border="0">
 <br />
 <a href="https://ibb.co/F3X7vgC"><img src="https://i.ibb.co/XLDJBSM/Kazam-screenshot-00000.png" alt="WebMap All The Scans Screenshot" border="0"></a>